 - When you convert your RRSP into a RRIF you need to re-designate your beneficiaries.
 Your designations don’t carry over from your RRSP.

-- For an RRIF, designate your spouse/common-law partner as a ‘successor annuitant’.
-With this done, your RRIF will transfer directly over to your spouse and they’ll begin receiving your payments.
+- For a RRIF, you can choose to designate your spouse/common-law partner as a ‘successor annuitant’.
+By doing this, your RRIF will transfer directly over to your spouse and they’ll begin receiving payments from your RRIF.

 - Have an up-to-date will in place.
 That way, even if your RRSP/RRIF is paid to your estate, it’ll be distributed according to your wishes.
 You can get a 100% tax credit for charitable donations made through your will, so if you donate the full value of your RRSP/RRIF, your estate won’t be charged any income tax from it.

 - By contrast, TFSA proceeds are not taxable to your estate or to a beneficiary.
 If you choose to designate your spouse/common-law partner as ‘successor holder’, the TFSA proceeds will transfer directly to their TFSA.